javiercanadillas/cnd/assets/module2/Module2.md

   --set-env-vars="NAME=CND"
 ```

-As this is the first time you're deploying an app on Cloud Run, it will take a bit of time while the service is being activatedgcl
+As this is the first time you're deploying an app on Cloud Run, it will take a bit of time while the service is being activated.

 **Discussion: what's happening when you use the `--set-env-vars` option with the `gcloud` command?**